Andereoo/Cortland/README.md

     * Drag the new tab button out of the tabbar and into the headerbar.
 9. Restart Firefox.
 10. Enjoy your new Firefox theme!

+## Additional notes

+If you are using Firefox Nightly or another version of Firefox with the proton theme, uncomment the line `/*@import "Cortland/proton-fixes.css"; /**/` in the `userChrome.css` file by removing the `/*` at the beginning of the line.
+Instead of clicking the menu (☰) and clicking `Customize...`, click `More tools`, and then click `Customize toolbar...`.

 ## Issues and features